 I grew up on Italian style chicken cutlets and I'm happy to say my kids have grown up on them as well!
 Once chicken breasts are thin, you can use them for almost any recipe.

-Not only are they great breaded, but I love to grill them and serve over a tossed salad with my favorite homemade ranch dressing.
+Not only are they great breaded, but I love to grill them and serve over a tossed salad with my dressing.
 Perfect when it's too hot to turn the oven on during the summer months.

 What Part is a Chicken Cutlet?